adamfortuna/adamfortuna-v4/source/articles/2015/2015-10-20-financial-literacy.html.markdown

   version: full
 @

 To me these kinds of fees are the biggest hit for not educating yourself.
 Imagine if this was $100k instead?
 We're up to $6,410 for that first year now.
-That's a pretty serious money lost due to education.
+That's pretty serious money lost due to lack of education.

 ### Taxes

 An even bigger mistake than choosing funds with high fees is not understanding what the tax impact will be when making investment decisions.
 There are 3 major categories for investment taxes:

 Year to year bond taxes.
-If you have investments in bonds or funds that have a yield (which is almost everything) you'll need to pay taxes every year on these dividends.
+If you have investments in bonds or funds that have a yield (which is almost everything) and these funds are held in a taxable account (so not an IRA or a 401l) you'll need to pay taxes every year on these dividends.
 These will be taxed at your current tax bracket -- just like any additional income you make.
 The better you can do to move these into a tax deferred or tax exempt account the better.

-**Short-term capital gains taxes** Are paid each year on the gains made selling funds that you held less than 1 year.
+**Short-term capital gains taxes** are paid each year on the gains made selling funds that you held less than 1 year.
 You'll pay whatever your current tax rate is.
 So if you're in the 28% tax bracket, you'll pay 28% tax on your capital gains.
 For example, you invest $10,000, and 6 months later sell for $12,000.
 You'll pay 28% of $2,000 in taxes, or $560 in taxes.
 I try to never sell anything in the short-term category unless it's at a loss.

 @pull right
 Buy and hold is good advice!
 I don't buy anything I wouldn't hold forever.
 @

-**Long-term capital gains taxes** Are paid on capital gains of funds held longer than a year.
+**Long-term capital gains taxes** are paid on capital gains of funds held longer than a year.
 For these, you'll pay either 0% (if you make 0-36k or 73k married) or 15% (if you make 36k+/73k+).
 A trick of this is that if you can lower your income below 73k for 2 people, you could live off investments tax free.
 Like short-term, this tax is only on the gains, so in the same $10,000 invested, selling it for $12,000 1 year later, you'll likely pay $2,000 * 15% = $300 in taxes if you make $36k+.

 Choosing where to put your investments (401k, IRA, Roth IRA, Brokerage) will have a major impact on your taxes as well -- potentially costing years of income if chosen incorrectly.
 It's worth reading about the [Principles of tax-efficient fund placement](https://www.bogleheads.org/wiki/Principles_of_tax-efficient_fund_placement) to help decide where your funds should be invested.